jlperla/ECON546_2018/syllabus.md

 -  Computational and analytical components of macro and DSGE models
 	-  Stationarity, Log-linearization, and other techniques
 	-  Neoclassical growth and RBC into linear Gaussian systems
-	-  Building general equilibrium models on the computer
+	-  Solving general equilibrium models on the computer
 	-  Impulse response functions
 	-  Dixit-Stiglitz algebra, monopolistic competition, and price indices